Frequently Asked Questions

 What should I bring with me to pick up my trailer?

-We will provide you with a potable water hose, waste hose, lug wrench, 30A-110v adapter, water pressure regulator, etc. Here is a list of things you should bring to pick up: water filter, toolbox with socket set, wheel chocks, jack blocks, levelers, flashlight, emergency road kit, tire gauge.
+Here is a list of things you should bring to your delivery day: Water filter, socket-set toolbox, wheel chocks, jack blocks, levelers, flashlight, emergency kit, tire gauge.
+Unlock pro tips in our blogs.

 How many people can an Oliver sleep?